bitnami/charts/bitnami/ghost/README.md

 externalDatabase.port=3306
 ```

-Refer to the [documentation on using an external database with Ghost](https://docs.bitnami.com/kubernetes/apps/ghost/configuration/use-external-database/) for more information.

 ### Configure Ingress

 This chart provides support for Ingress resources.
 If you have an ingress controller installed on your cluster, such as [nginx-ingress-controller](https://github.com/bitnami/charts/tree/main/bitnami/nginx-ingress-controller) or [contour](https://github.com/bitnami/charts/tree/main/bitnami/contour) you can utilize the ingress controller to serve your application.